microsoft/pxt-arcade/docs/test/tutorials/horse.md

 You don't need to know how <br/>
 ``||functions:set_up_for_players [num]||`` <br/>
-works, only that you call it using the number of players you want to consider.
+works, only that you call it using the number of players you want to add to the game.

-That said, if you'd like see what's inside, click the down arrow and it will expand.
+If you want see what's inside, click the down arrow to open the function.